slevin/mpages/README.md

 It only took a few days before I was hooked.
 There's something about putting the random circular thoughts that are preoccupying your mind into complete sentences.
 When I dwell in thought, they just keep going in circles.
-But after 15minuts of dumping it all out.
+But after 15 minutes of dumping it all out.
 I feel finished.
 Thoughts have been had.
 I move on.

 I think at the end of the day we all want to talk about ourselves, share our feelings, dwell on